Who, That, Which

 We would not know the type of products being discussed without the that clause.

 Rule 2b.
-Which introduces a nonessential clause, which adds supplementary information.
+Which introduces a nonessential clause (also known as a nonrestrictive or nondefining clause), which adds supplementary information.

 Example: The product claiming "all natural ingredients," which appeared in the Sunday newspaper, is on sale.

 The product is already identified.
-Therefore, which begins a nonessential clause containing additional, but not essential, information.
+Therefore, which appeared in the Sunday newspaper is a nonessential clause containing additional, but not essential, information.

 Essential clauses do not have commas introducing or surrounding them, whereas nonessential clauses are introduced or surrounded by commas.